Table of Contents

 Section 4

-Project proposals must be received on a schedule to be determined by the Chairperson.
-The Adviser shall work with the Chairperson to determine and present to the Board feasible scenarios for University Facility Fee funding.
-The Chairperson, in consultation with the Adviser, may determine a procedure for receiving project proposals, pre-screening the project proposals, and, for project proposal presentations to the Board.
+Project proposals must be received on a schedule to be determined by the Chairperson and the Program Manager.
+The Advisor and/or Program Manager shall work with the Chairperson to determine and present to the Board feasible scenarios for University Facility Fee funding.
+The Chairperson, in consultation with the Advisor and/or Program Manager, may determine a procedure for receiving project proposals, pre-screening the project proposals, and for project proposal presentations to the Board.

 Section 5